w3c-fedid/FedCM/explorations/fedcm_object_token_spec.md

 - IdPs should consider providing both `token` and `object_token` properties during the transition
 - RPs should implement graceful degradation when `objectToken` is not available
-- RPs using older browsers should continue to work with IdPs that only provide `object_token` due to the automatic string representation fallback
+- RPs using older browsers should continue to work with IdPs that only provide `object_token`, due to the automatic string representation fallback